 Important note: Files deleted using cmd will skip the Recycle Bin.
 That means you cannot restore a deleted file from the Recycle Bin.
 So, be careful while using Command Prompt to delete files in Windows.

-1. Command to delete a single file
+How to delete a file using CMD

 To delete a single file, all you need to do is execute a single command with the file name.

-1. First, search for cmd in the start menu, right-click on Command Prompt and select Run as administrator option to open an elevated command prompt.
+First, search for “cmd” in the start menu, right-click on Command Prompt and select “Run as administrator.”
+This action will open an elevated command prompt.

-cd command to go to the folder where the files you want to delete are located.
+Once the Command Prompt window opens, use the “cd” command to go to the folder where the files you want to delete are located.
 For instance, the files I want to delete are in a folder named “del” on my desktop.
 So, I use the following command.